 - Prep is incredibly easy; it's only a smidge more effort than just dumping sauce on pasta.
 But, it tastes about 200% more interesting and delicious than plain pasta with tomato sauce!

-- There are a ton of easy ways you can dress up and customize the pasta to suit your own tastes!
+- There are a ton of easy ways you can dress up and customize this pesto pasta tuna recipe to suit your own tastes!

 Jump to: